-The French carmaker will look to enter the highly-competitive double cab bakkie segment with the Landtrek.
+The French carmaker will look to enter the highly-competitive double cab bakkie segment with the Landtrek due in the fourth quarter of 2021.
 The Landtrek is likely to be offered in 3 body styles including single-cab, double-cab and chassis cab, catering for both the workhorse and lifestyle market.
 It’s expected to come to market in 4.2 and 4x4 guise with both a petrol and diesel engine choice including 2.4-litre turbopetrol engine offers outputs of 157 kW and 320 Nm of torque while a 1.9-litre turbodiesel engine develops 112 kW and 350 Nm of torque.
 A 6-speed manual and 6-speed automatic transmission are expected.

 Mazda revealed its new BT-50 earlier this year and while it’s based on the new Isuzu D-Max, it features styling more in line with Mazda’s passenger cars.
 It’s expected to arrive in South Africa in the first half of 2020.

 The BT-50 will share the engine found in the D-Max which is a 3.0-litre turbodiesel unit with 140 kW and 450 Nm of torque and buyers will be able to choose between either a 6-speed manual or 6-speed automatic transmission, in 2- and 4-wheel-drive guises, the latter with a locking rear differential.

 Nissan Navara Facelift